Key takeaways

 - The signer's IP address and device information

-- Recorded user actions, like checkboxes ticked or sections scrolled
+- Recorded user actions — checkboxes ticked, sections scrolled

-If a dispute occurs later, Docupilot makes your legal team’s job easier by:
+If a dispute occurs later, Docupilot makes your legal team's job straightforward by:

 - Exporting full signature logs and metadata